Bill Withers: Columbia Records

 After Sussex Records folded, Withers signed with Columbia Records in 1975.
 His first album release with the label, Making Music, included the single "She's Lonely," which was featured in the film Looking for Mr. Goodbar along with "She Wants to (Get on Down)".
 During the next three years he released an album each year with Naked & Warm (1976), Menagerie (1977; containing the successful "Lovely Day"), and 'Bout Love (1978).

-Due to problems with Columbia and being unable to get songs approved for his album, he decided to focus on joint projects from 1977 to 1985, including "Just the Two of Us," with jazz saxophonist Grover Washington Jr., which was released during June 1980.
+Due to problems with Columbia and being unable to get songs approved for his album, he decided to focus on joint projects from 1977 to 1985, including "Just the Two of Us," with jazz saxophonist Grover Washington Jr., which was released during February 1981.
 The song won the Grammy Award for Best R&B Song.
 Withers next released "Soul Shadows" with the Crusaders, and "In the Name of Love" with Ralph MacDonald, the latter being nominated for a Grammy for vocal performance.

 In 1982, Withers was a featured vocalist on the album Dreams in Stone by French singer Michel Berger.
-This record included one composition co-written and sung by Withers, an upbeat disco song about New York City titled "Apple Pie."
+This record included one composition co-written and sung by Withers, "Apple Pie" an upbeat disco song about New York City.

-In 1985 came Watching You, Watching Me, which featured the Top 40-rated R&B single Oh Yeah! and ended Withers's business association with Columbia Records.
-Withers stated in interviews that a lot of the songs approved for the album, in particular, two of the first three singles released, were the same songs that had been rejected in 1982, hence contributing significantly to the eight-year hiatus between albums.
-Withers also stated it was frustrating seeing his record label release an album for Mr. T, an actor, when they were preventing him, an actual singer, from releasing his own.
+In 1985 came Watching You, Watching Me, which featured the Top 40-rated R&B single “Oh, Yeah!” and ended Withers' business association with Columbia Records.
+Withers stated in interviews that a lot of the songs approved for the album—in particular, two of the first three singles released—were the same songs that had been rejected in 1982, contributing significantly to the eight-year hiatus between albums.
+Withers also stated it was frustrating seeing his record label release an album for Mr. T, an actor, when they were preventing him, an actual songwriter, from releasing his own.
 He toured with Jennifer Holliday in 1985 to promote what would be his final studio album.

-His disdain for Columbia's A&R executives or "blaxperts," as he termed them, trying to exert control over how he should sound if he wanted to sell more albums, played a part in his decision to not record or re-sign to a record label after 1985, effectively ending his performing career, even though remixes of his previously recorded music were released well after his "retirement."
+Withers' disdain for Columbia's A&R executives—or "blaxperts" as he termed them—trying to exert control over his sound to sell more albums played a part in his decision to not record or re-sign with a record label after 1985.
+This effectively ended his performing career, though remixes of his previously recorded music were released well after his "retirement."
 Finding musical success later in life than most, at 32, he said he was socialized as a "regular guy" who had a life before the music, so he did not feel an inherent need to keep recording once he fell out of love with the industry.
-After he left the music industry he said that he did not miss touring and performing live and did not regret leaving music behind.
+After he left the music industry, he said that he did not miss touring and performing live and did not regret leaving music behind.